Changissnz/internet_insecurity_of_today/README.md

   For example, a Burmese immigrant family gets imported into the USA.
 Then a Vietnamese guy that cannot find a worthwhile occupation has to tutor the little children under arrangements of a church.
 But the British guy on the streets needs the job more than the Vietnamese guy.
 Who gets the job?
 The Vietnamese guy.
 Who runs the streets?
 The British guy.
 Dynamics like these do not seem fair from a naive perspective, but that's just the common sequence of events in diversity and labor policy.
 Eastern Europe has been a hot region since 2014.
-Similar arrangments occur.
+Similar arrangements occur.
 The folks get imported into the USA and get set up with "like-minded" and similar-looking peoples.
 The more STEM degrees they have, the higher the chance they can work at FAANG or Wall Street.